-While the primary aim of the survey is to gather feedback directly from residents, there are instances where they may be unable or unwilling to speak for themselves.
+While the primary aim of the survey is to gather feedback directly from residents, there are instances where they may be unable or unwilling to take part in the survey.
 In this case, the survey may be completed by the resident's representative as a proxy.
-The Residents' Experience Survey sets out criteria on who can be nominated as a resident's proxy to complete the survey.

 Proxy surveys are only sought from a formally appointed representative that is registered with My Aged Care.
-The formal representative has authority to act on the resident's behalf and has the same power to make care-related decisions as the resident themselves.